alex-m-ffm/Youtube_Analysis/README.md

 `cd youtube-data-analysis`

-2. Install the required dependencies using Conda:
+2. Create a virtual environment in the current directory with the required dependencies using Conda:

-`conda env create -f environment.yml`
+`conda env create --prefix ./venv -f environment.yml`

 Once the environment is created, activate it using:

 `conda activate youtube-analysis`

+3. Install the remaining required dependencies using pip:

+`pip install -r requirements.txt`

-3. In your Google Cloud project, download your credentials and store them as a file named  `client_secrets.json` in the root folder of this repository.
+4. In your Google Cloud project, download your credentials and store them as a file named  `client_secrets.json` in the root folder of this repository.

-4. Run the `youtube_analysis.ipynb` notebook to perform data analysis and visualization.
+5. Run the `youtube_analysis.ipynb` notebook to perform data analysis and visualization.